PiyushKumar-30/End-to-End-Face-Recognition-Project/README.md

 This project implements a real-time face recognition system using JavaScript and the Face API library.
 It allows detecting and recognizing faces captured through a webcam.

+## Test the Project

+You can test the face recognition system https://piyushkumar-30.github.io/End-to-End-Face-Recognition-Project/

 ## Features

 - Detects faces in real-time using your webcam.